 Over 130k boilers were fitted under ECO3.
 With ECO4, these installations have been capped at about 5k, with extra requirements being put in place to specialize access to certain qualifying people.

 PAS 2035 will stay a requirement

-ECO4 will continue in the same way as past versions of the scheme when it comes to mandating compliance with PAS 2035.
-This means that installers of the new measures will need to have PAS 2030:2019 certification in order to provide installs within ECO.
-Also, all projects that are funded by ECO will need to be overseen by a TrustMark Approved Retrofit Coordinator.
-By way of support of the PAS 2035 approach, all energy efficiency measures that are fitted within a property will be packaged together for each home and scored as a package.
-This is different from ECO3 where measures were scored independently.
+ECO4, like previous renditions, will continue to mandate compliance with PAS 2035.
+This means that installers of the new measures will require PAS 2030:2019 Certification in order to provide installs within ECO.
+Eco-funded projects require oversight via a TrustMark-approved coordinator of retrofitting.
+By way of support of the PAS 2035 approach, all energy efficiency measures fitted inside a property will be packaged together for each home and scored as a package.
+This is different from ECO3 where measures were marked individually.

-Also, homeowners with old and inefficient boilers should apply for an air source heat pump grant as soon as they can as very few boilers are expected to qualify under the new terms of ECO4, and even if your boiler does qualify, as soon as the cap has been reached there won’t be any more boiler grants available.
+Also, homeowners with outdated, inefficient and unreliable boilers should apply for a grant for an air source heat pump as soon as they can as very few boilers are expected to qualify under the new terms of ECO4, and even if your boiler does qualify, as soon as the cap has been reached there won’t be any more boiler grants available.